 Billy Sugarfix is a songwriter, teacher and all around entertainer who has been performing music for over two decades as a solo artist and with numerous bands.
 Additionally, he runs a successful songwriting business, Custom Serenade, which has landed him work writing everything from commercial jingles to personalized gift songs.
 Under the name “Bill McCormick” he has worked as a full time elementary school teacher, and currently has devised a songwriting curriculum that has been shared with students in numerous settings.
 Billy has taught at The ArtsCenter since 2006.

 River Takada-Capel was born in Tokyo, Japan and raised in Carrboro, NC.
 River went to Haywood Community College for Professional Crafts in Textile Fibers located in Western North Carolina.
-Here she learned the many processes of textile design like weaving, screen printing, and hand dyeing with natural dyes, and she continued to excel in her life long passion for sewing.
+Here she learned the many processes of textile design like weaving, screen printing, and hand dyeing with natural dyes, and she continued to excel in her life-long passion for sewing.
 River is the designer and creator behind RIVTAK (www.rivtak.com) a clothing, jewelry, and home goods line made completely of up-cycled materials, vintage and factory remnants.
 River practices an Eco.Eco business model: ecological and economical.
 River enjoys sharing techniques on how to upcycle found materials to kids and adults alike.
 River currently sells at 5 stores and prints fabric at Spoonflower in Durham, NC.

 Rio Aubry Taylor is a multidisciplinary cartoonist specializing in abstracted narrative.
 Xe possesses an MFA from the Center for Cartoon Studies and has been called “the trippiest of the CCS cartoonists” by comics critic Rob Clough.
 Xir work has been published by the Swedish Comics Association and The National Cartoonists Society, among others.
 Xir latest project, JETTY, is an ongoing work of brutal psychedelia set one billion minutes in the future: jettycomics.com.